Beta-CoRM: A Bayesian Approach for $n$-gram Profiles Analysis

 Firstly, in Table~\ref{post_c_malware} we present the median and the 95$\%$ credible interval of the concentration parameter $c$ for all the models considered so far.
 We can then appreciate a slight difference between the median and the intervals of the beta-CoRM models with vague gamma priors and the generalised version with gamma-gamma priors.

-Now we centre our attention on the shape parameter for the beta-CoRM and the shape parameters for the generalised versions, since as detailed throughout the paper these parameters play a vital role in the feature selection step.
-In Table~\ref{post_a_malware_beta_CoRM} we first present the median and credible interval of the shape parameter for the beta-CoRM model, from which we can notice that the posterior distribution exhibits a low variance.
+Now we centre our attention on the score parameter for the beta-CoRM and the score parameters for the generalised versions, since as detailed throughout the paper these parameters play a vital role in the feature selection step.
+In Table~\ref{post_a_malware_beta_CoRM} we first present the median and credible interval of the score parameter for the beta-CoRM model, from which we can notice that the posterior distribution exhibits a low variance.

-Lastly, in Figure~\ref{post_a_malware} we present the posterior mean estimates of the shape parameters $a_i$'s for the generalised beta-CoRM under the four prior structures considered so far.
-We can then again notice how the generalised beta-CoRM model with vague gamma priors yields shape parameters, $a_i's$, within the credible interval of the shape parameter $a$ of the beta-CoRM.
+Lastly, in Figure~\ref{post_a_malware} we present the posterior mean estimates of the score parameters $a_i$'s for the generalised beta-CoRM under the four prior structures considered so far.
+We can then again notice how the generalised beta-CoRM model with vague gamma priors yields score parameters, $a_i's$, within the credible interval of the score parameter $a$ of the beta-CoRM.
 Then and just as expected, the gamma-gamma prior exhibits a shrinkage behaviour which certainly helps the motivation behind the feature selection process.
-In particular, we can again appreciate how the effect of having quite isolated shapes is more predominant for the objective Lomax and half-Cauchy type prior, whereas for the Lomax the variability is more controlled.
+In particular, we can again appreciate how the effect of having quite isolated scores is more predominant for the objective Lomax and half-Cauchy type prior, whereas for the Lomax the variability is more controlled.